raptor-minds/csr/APIDOC.md

 - Only activities with details are returned (activities without details are filtered out)
 - The template_id is retrieved from the activity table, not stored directly in user_activity
 - If an activity is deleted but the user_activity record remains, that entry will be filtered out
+- The detail field is converted from internal DTO format to Map<String, Object> for JSON response
+- The system uses ActivityDetailFactory to create appropriate detail objects based on template ID

 ---